andybalaam/graft/README.md

 * `S` - "Step": draw a line in direction `d` of length `s`.
 * `D` - "Dot": draw a dot at x, y
+* `L` - "Line to": draw a line from our old position to x, y
 * `J` - "Jump": move `s` units in direction `d`, without drawing a line.
 * `R` - "Random": return a random number between -10 and 10.
+* `F` - "Fork": split into 2 lines, and continue running the same program in both.

 ## Language reference